-The Department of Nutrition, Exercise and Sports, Faculty of Science at University of Copenhagen is offering a PhD award in child nutrition commencing.
-The grant is available to Denmark and international students.
+The Department of Nutrition, Exercise and Sports, Faculty of Science at University of Copenhagen is offering a PhD scholarship in child nutrition commencing.
+The scholarship is available to Denmark and international students.

 The University of Copenhagen is the oldest university and research institution in Denmark.
 Founded in 1479 as a studio general, it is the second oldest institution for higher education in Scandinavia after Uppsala University.